senbinyu/Computer_Vision_Literatures/1_lightweight_networks/2_model_speedup.md

 Refer to paper [A comprehensive survey on model compression and acceleration](https://link.springer.com/content/pdf/10.1007/s10462-020-09816-7.pdf)

 ## 2. Model compression and speedup approaches
 Papers above have some overlapping areas, so in this section, I listed the survey into the following categories.
+Apart from the approaches below, Cheng Jian et al. also tried to speed up through the hardware accelerators.
+Most of these methods are independently designed and complementary to each other.
+For example, transferred layers and parameter pruning & quantization can be deployed together.
+Another example is that, model quantization & binarization can be used together with low-rank approximations to achieve further compression/speedup.

 ![compression_approaches](https://user-images.githubusercontent.com/42667259/89688580-c8c90280-d902-11ea-82b1-72fdd6006b20.png)

 ### 2.1 Parameter pruning and quantization